Sandi: A System for Accountability: Abstract

 \section{Abstract}

-We construct a system, Sandi, to bring trust in online communication through accountability.
-Sandi is based on a unique ``somewhat monotone'' accountability score, with strong privacy and security properties.
-A registered sender can request from Sandi a cryptographic tag encoding its score.
-The score measures the sender's trustworthiness based on its previous communications.
-The tag is sent to a receiver with whom the sender wants to initiate a conversation and signals the sender's ``endorsement'' for the communication channel.
-Receivers can use the sender's score to decide how to proceed with the sender.
-If a receiver finds the sender's communication inappropriate, it can use the tag to report the sender to Sandi, thus decreasing the sender's score.
+We present a system, Sandi, for creating trust through accountability.
+Concretely, we focus on online communication scenarios, where the communicating parties do not know each other, yet would benefit from a degree of initial trust.
+Sandi can be seen as a reputation system that measures bad behavior, with strong integrity protections and resistance to manipulation.
+Unlike most reputation systems, Sandi is entirely based on ``downvotes'' and therefore requires strong privacy guarantees to prevent retaliation.
+It utilizes a ticket-based reporting mechanism to limit who can report.
+We also prove that Sandi incentivizes good behavior in a well-defined sense.

-Sandi aims to benefit both senders and receivers.
-Senders benefit, as receivers are more likely to react to communication on an endorsed channel.
-Receivers benefit, as they can make better choices regarding who they interact with based on indisputable evidence from prior receivers.
+Sandi is by design unidirectional, so that message senders have Sandi scores and receivers can report them for inappropriate communication, but it is designed to benefit both senders and receivers.
+Senders benefit, as receivers are more likely to react to communication with the added trust signal.
+Receivers benefit from seeing senders' scores, allowing them to make more informed decisions about which senders to trust.

-Receivers do not need registered accounts.
-Neither senders nor receivers are required to maintain long-term secret keys.
-Sandi provides a score integrity guarantee for the senders, a full communication privacy guarantee for the senders and receivers, a reporter privacy guarantee to protect reporting receivers, and an unlinkability guarantee to protect senders.
-The design of Sandi ensures compatibility with any communication system that allows for small binary data transfer.
+Receivers do not need registered accounts and neither senders nor receivers need long-term keys.
+Sandi guarantees score integrity, communication privacy, reporter privacy to protect reporting receivers, and sender unlinkability.
+Sandi can be implemented on top of any communication system that allows for small binary data transfer.

-Finally, we provide a game-theoretic analysis for the sender.
-We prove that Sandi drives rational senders towards a strategy that reduces the amount of inappropriate communication.

 \inappendixfalse